2021 PSAT Course and Test Info Kit

 Colin McMahon, Director

-NOTE: The actual PSAT will be written at The Bishop Strachan School and Trinity College School the morning of Wednesday, October 14, 2020.
+NOTE: The actual PSAT will be written at The Bishop Strachan School and Trinity College School the mornings of Saturday, October 16, 2021 and Wednesday, October 27, 2021, respectively.
 For information on other test centres, students are encouraged to contact their respective guidance departments.
 Registration and payment for the test itself must be arranged through the host school.